-Direct-acting neural networks are inspired by the processing of information from one or more neural cells (called neurons).
+Feedforward neural networks are inspired by the processing of information from one or more neuron cells (called neurons).
 A neuron accepts input signals through its axon, which transmits the electrical signal to the cell body.
-Dendrites transmit the signal to synapses, which are the connections of dendrites in one cell to axons in other cells.
+Dendrites transmit the signal to synapses, which are the connections of the dendrites of one cell to the axons of other cells.

 In a synapse, electrical activity is converted into molecular activity (molecules of neurotransmitters crossing the synaptic cleft and binding to receptors).
 Molecular bonding develops an electrical signal which is transmitted to the axon of connected cells.
 The backpropagation algorithm is a training regimen for multilayered neural networks with direct action and is not directly inspired by the learning processes of the biological system.